 The Jaws are not designed for athletic pursuits and accordingly scored a 2 out of 10 in our athletic performance testing.
 The earbuds have no fins or hooks to add extra stability, and the rigid neckpiece bounces around like crazy if you run or jump at all.
 That gets extremely annoying very quickly, so there is no way you should take these earbuds to the gym.

 Battery life is the one place where the Jaws shined, lasting a full 11 hours in our testing.
 Transatlantic flight?
 No problem.
 Full day at the office?
 Easy.
 Long train ride to work?
 Piece of cake.

 The Jaws reeled in one of the lowest scores in our portability testing with a 4 out of 10.
-The large neck piece prevent them from being easily stowed away, requiring much more space and packing care then earbuds that use flexible wires instead.
+The large neck piece prevents them from being easily stowed away, requiring much more space and packing care then earbuds that use flexible wires instead.
 The neckpiece is slightly flexible, making these more packable than the LG TONE Platinum.

 The Mpow Jaws V4.1 lists for a very economical $26, so there is very little financial risk in terms of giving these earbuds a try.
-However, we feel that the Anker SoundBuds perform better and provide more of the common advantages of bluetooth earbuds for just a slightly higher list price.
+However, we feel that the Anker SoundBuds perform better and provide more of the common advantages of Bluetooth earbuds for just a slightly higher list price.